mrjones2014/legendary.nvim/README.md

       'BufWritePre',
       -- definition can be a string or a lua function require('my-lsp-utils').format,
-      -- description is required for them to appear in finder description = 'Format with LSP on save', opts = {
+      -- description is required for them to appear in finder, -- but you can omit if if you don't need it to appear -- in the finder
+      description = 'Format with LSP on save', opts = {
         -- autocommand pattern to match, can be a string or table of strings